Rhandd/Online-Hub-for-SHS-Expo-2023/README.md

 # Online-Hub-for-SHS-Expo-2023

-Edited Readme.md
+This project is for STI College Marikina Senior High School Expo purposes only.

-This project is for expo purposes only.
+Documentation: